karsynansari/Chuck-Norris-Joke-Generator/README.md

 Tuesday to-do:
 - JS to generate the fact
     connect to/or create the generator
+    iterate through fact
-    iterate through fact, post the fact to the page --event listener for button click
+    post the fact to the page
+        --event listener for button click
         -- create new HTML elements & append these to the DOM try to create this codde as modular pieces to apply to other features